U.S. Jobless Claims Rose Last Week -- Update

 Estimates of jobless claims can be volatile from week to week, but generally have hovered near four-decade lows in recent months, suggesting that employers are holding on to workers.

-The four-week moving average of initial claims, which evens out weekly volatility, decreased last week to 242,250.
+The four-week moving average of initial claims, which evens out weekly volatility, increased last week to 243,000.

-The number of claims drawn by workers for longer than a week -- so-called continuing claims -- grew 6,000 to 1.948 million in the week ended June 17, the fourth consecutive week-over-week increase.
+The number of claims drawn by workers for longer than a week -- so-called continuing claims -- grew 11,000 to 1.956 million in the week ended June 24.
 Data on continuing claims are released with a one-week lag.

 Continue Reading Below